bentonperet/Saga/Saga Pryor DC/Basis of Design/_BOD - Exec Summary.md

 - **Date Updated:** October 29, 2025
 - **Prepared by:** EVS / PGCIS Team
 - **Corrections:** Tilt-up construction, utility voltage options, mechanical yard sizing

+CAPEX Savings Note:
+- We've kept the sparkle of the high ceilings and raised walking track for customer tours and security...
+However, for cost savings, an overall reduction in building height to ~20ft would provide ample space for any type of adaptation (hot aisle containment, etc.).
+It would save in steel and concrete.
+-